Reinier van Lanschot

-Reinier van Lanschot (born 7 September 1989) is a Dutch politician.
-In 2018, he co-founded Volt Netherlands with Laurens Dassen and has since served its chairman.
-He was the party's top candidate for the European Parliament in the 2019 election.
-Van Lanschot was elected to the co-presidency of Volt Europa (together with Valerie Sternberg of Volt Germany) at the 2019 General Assembly in Sofia, 12–13 October 2019.
+Reinier van Lanschot (born 7 September 1989) is a Dutch politician and one of Volt Netherlands Members of the European Parliament alongside Anna Strolenberg.
+In 2018, he co-founded Volt Netherlands with Laurens Dassen and served as its chairman during the party's first year.
+He was the party's top candidate for the European Parliament in the 2019 election and again in the 2024 election.
+Van Lanschot was elected to the co-presidency of Volt Europa (together with Valerie Sternberg of Volt Germany) at the 2019 General Assembly in Sofia, and re-elected for a second mandate (together with Francesca Romana D'Antuono of Volt Italy) at the 2021 Lisbon General Assembly.

 Biography

-Van Lanschot grew up in Haarlem and studied law first at the University of Utrecht (2008 to 2013) and later at the University of Amsterdam (2013 to 2014), where he obtained a Master's degree.
+Van Lanschot is descended from the Van Lanschot family and was born in Saint-Germain-en-Laye.
+He grew up in Haarlem and studied law first at the University of Utrecht (2008 to 2013) and later at the University of Amsterdam (2013 to 2014), where he obtained a Master's degree.
 After graduating, he first started working for a start-up offering innovative legal services.
 He then worked for Ahold Delhaize as a manager, managed a supermarket in Lelystad and was responsible for the sale of breakfast products in the retail department of Albert Heijn.

 When he was preparing the foundation of Volt Nederland in February 2018, he quit his job to focus on party work.
 Since then, he has been working for the national and European Volt association.
 Since 2018, van Lanschot has been a trained community organiser and a graduate of the Harvard Kennedy School.

 Political work

 Volt Nederland

 Together with a few others, van Lanschot founded the party Volt Nederland, the Dutch section of Volt Europa, in Utrecht on 23 June 2018 and was elected as the party's first leader.
 In doing so, rising nationalism, climate protection and a lack of humane migration policies motivated him to get involved politically.

 In the European Parliament elections on 23 May 2019, he was the top candidate and list leader of the Dutch chapter of Volt.
 When he was elected list leader, he stepped down as Volt chair in order to balance leadership roles within the party.
 However, he fell short of entering parliament with 1.9% of the electoral vote.
 During the campaign, he criticised the lack of leaders in Brussels and a constant focus on national interests instead of common European ones.
+For the Dutch parliamentary election 2021, Lanschot was elected as a Lijstduwer on position 28 of the list.

+He was once again the lead candidate for Volt in the Netherlands in the June 2024 European Parliament elections.
+The party secured two seats, and Van Lanschot was sworn in on 16 July.
+He has served on the following European Parliament committees: